 Pinnacle Insurance of Minnesota’s website features real ‘rockstars’ on their website, aka the real people who help protect their hero.

 Their website copy is bursting with real-people personality.
 When you scroll over each image of their staff, it reveals a surprise picture (I mean, that’s a gorilla on Al’s shoulder💙) and a short blurb about their role and who they are—in and outside of agency life.

-Don’t the Pinnacle rockstar team look like they could be your neighbors, friends, family?
-What insurance hero wouldn’t feel comfortable placing their trust in them?
+Doesn’t the Pinnacle rockstar team look like they could be your neighbors, friends, family?
+What insurance hero wouldn’t feel comfortable placing his or her trust in them?

 And speaking of relatable, check out California-based WHINS Agency.

 Are these people selling insurance…or the promise of a welcoming and friendly experience?

 One glance at the image welcoming visitors on their home page makes their hero think, “Wow, they seem so approachable.
 And if they’re this excited about making me feel welcome, they must really LOVE it too.”